 Image: Yoda Drive in Grover, North Carolina.
 Image Credit: John Carter, WBTV.

-May the Fourth be with you!
+May the Force be with you!
 No, we’re not using an old Jedi mind trick on you; that really is a picture of a street called Yoda Drive, located in the town of Grover, North Carolina.

 In fact, this isn’t the only street named after a beloved Star Wars character in Grover.
 The double lightsaber-wielding Sith Lord, Darth Maul, is also enshrined in the history of this small town, which boasts a total area of 1.0 square mile and is home to just 699 residents, as of 2017.
 Grover is part of Cleveland County, located in the western Piedmont of North Carolina.